 Insert the valve (10AD), finned end first, into the valve body (10AA).
-Install the spring(s) (10AE and/ or 10AF).
-Make certain that the spring (10AE) fits over the spring guide (10AH), and the optional spring (10AF) fits into the guide, and thread the bonnet into the valve body.
+Install the spring(s) (10AE and/or 10AF).
+Make certain that the spring (10AE) fits over the spring guide (10AH), and the optional spring (10AF) fits into the guide.
+Install the O-ring or gasket (10AJ) onto the bonnet and screw the bonnet into the valve body.

-Install the jam nut (D) on the adjustment capscrew (10AM) and thread the capscrew into the bonnet until the desired height ("A", Figure E-6) is reached.
-Refer to the separate Parts List accompanying your pump and determine the hydraulic size (D, G, J, etc.) and spring option code (STD, 25D, etc.) for your pump.
+Install the jam nut (10D) on the adjustment capscrew (10AM) and thread the capscrew into the bonnet until the desired height ("A", Figure E-5) is reached.
+Refer to the separate Parts List accompanying your pump and determine the spring option code (STD, 25D, etc.) for your pump.
 See Table E-2 and adjust the capscrew (10AM) to the proper "A" dimension for the desired cracking pressure.